jaredk2g/pulsar/docs/validators.md

 Validates an alpha string.

 Options:
-- min: specifies a minimum length
+- `min`: specifies a minimum length

 ## alpha_dash

 Validates an alpha-numeric string with dashes and underscores.

 Options:
-- min: specifies a minimum length
+- `min`: specifies a minimum length

 ## alpha_numeric

 Validates an alpha-numeric string.

 Options:
-- min: specifies a minimum length
+- `min`: specifies a minimum length

 ## boolean